AmirPasalic/postgres-performance-test/Labs/Lab1.md

 - Executing the queries without indexes in most cases(for these examples) is slower then with indexes appied.
 The only exception to this are queries which contain JOINS between 2 and more tables.

+- Executing the queries without indexes applied for most queries runs are much faster for Standard SQL schema.

 - Seems that executing the same queries multiple times does not affect the speed of execution time tremendously.
 The differences are very small.